Substance use disorder

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you or a family member is using a substance and wants to stop.
-Also call if you have been cut off from your drug supply and are at risk of withdrawal.
+Make an appointment with your provider if you or a family member is using a substance and wants to stop.
+Also contact your provider if you have been cut off from your drug supply and are at risk of withdrawal.
 Most employers offer referral services for their employees with substance use problems.

 If you or someone you know is thinking about suicide, call or text 988 or chat